asierzapata/PassBook/README.md

 ## Install

-Modify settings.json with your init vector and credentials of mongo
+Modify settings.json with your init vector, credentials of mongo, and telegram bot token

 Then install using pip: